WaffleInvoice Blog

 Step by Step: Sending the Invoice from the Truck

-The fastest path from "job complete" to "money in the bank" looks like this:
+The fastest path from "job complete" to "money in the bank" looks like this.

 How to Choose an Invoice Tool: Quick Comparison

-Five tools electricians commonly evaluate:
+Five tools electricians commonly weigh.

 Square Invoices.
 Free to send, 2.9% plus $0.30 per card payment.
 Decent mobile app.
 Lacks recurring invoices on the free tier and does not separate labor from materials as cleanly as service-focused tools.